Geannina Dinarte Romero

-Carmen Geannina Dinarte Romero (born October 19, 1982) is a Costa Rican politician serving as the 30th and current minister of the Presidency of Costa Rica since 2020.
+Carmen Geannina Dinarte Romero (born October 19, 1982) is a Costa Rican politician who served as the minister of the Presidency of Costa Rica from 2020 to 2022.
 A member of the Citizens' Action Party, she served as vice minister of SMEs and Entrepreneurship between 2014 and 2017 and as minister of Economy, Industry and Commerce between 2017 and 2018 in the Solís Rivera administration, and as minister of Labor and Social Security in the Alvarado Quesada administration from 2018 to 2020.
 Dinarte became the youngest person to hold the Ministry of the Presidency, as well as the third woman and the first person of Guanacastecan origin to do so, when she was appointed by president Carlos Alvarado Quesada in December 2020.

 Early life and education

 Dinarte Romero was born in Carmen, San José, on October 19, 1982.
 She was raised in the town of Lagunilla, in the canton of Santa Cruz, in the province of Guanacaste.
 She attended the University of Costa Rica, where she graduated with a bachelor's degree in political science with an emphasis on government and public policy, in 2006.
 Then, she attends the Central American Institute of Public Administration (ICAP), where she graduated in 2009 with a master's degree in development project management.